Curriculum Vitae

 - Design of experiments (DoE)

-- Predictive & optimal control (model-based, MPC)
+- Predictive & optimal control of robots

 - Classical mechanics & multibody dynamics